 We stop at the Plaza de la Revolución — an enormous and featureless plot of pavement for important gatherings in Havana.
 Fidel Castro and Pope Francis have both spoken here.
 To the north, Che is memorialized in a steel line drawing on the side of the Ministry of Interior.
 The tower on the south side of the plaza is a memorial for José Martí, an intellectual who inspired Cuba’s independence from Spain.
 It’s fascinating to me that this island nation of just 12 million people has been the source of such dramatic history over the past 150 years — colonial rule, independence, revolts, the Revolution, the Bay of Pigs, the Cuban Missile Crisis, the U.S. embargo, and the saga of Guantanamo Bay.
 Maybe it’s that the principle characters of Cuba’s biography have been such dramatic figures themselves and geography has unavoidably provided the stage.

 We come across a group of guys playing a fierce game of dominoes around a nicely crafted table outside an apartment building.
-We watch and learn, and I love that they’re not at all bothered by our curiosity.
+We watch and learn, welcomed with our curiosity.
 I turn to look down the street and a classic car is coming toward us.
 But the driver sees some friends on the sidewalk, so he just parks the car and everyone enjoys a quick catch-up on the side of the street.
 It is Sunday afternoon in Havana.